 Nevada Sunrise has the option to earn 100% interests in the Lovelock Mine cobalt property and the Treasure Box copper property, both located in Churchill County.
 The Lovelock Mine and the Treasure Box copper property are subject to an option agreement with Global Energy Metals Corp. ("GEMC").
-These agreements were recently amended and replaced by an agreement which is subject to regulatory approval as at the date of this MD&A.
+These agreements were amended and replaced by an agreement.

-Nevada Sunrise had the option to earn a 100% interest in the Coronado VMS property in Pershing County.
+Nevada Sunrise has the option to earn a 100% interest in the Coronado VMS property in Pershing County.